FREQUENTLY ASKED QUESTIONS

 Do you provide a study hall?

 Study hall will be provided for students that have a class before and after the study hall.
 At this time it is a free service that we are providing for students waiting to take their next class.
 If there is more than one class period between chosen classes, the student must be picked up.
-Students must sign up for study hall and put the times of their before and after classes on the form.
+Students must sign up for study hall during orientation and put the times of their before and after classes on the form.
 Please note that study hall is only for students in 7th-12th grades.
+Students younger need approval from a director.

 Can my student hang out and visit before or after their classes?